pleabargain/decision-tree-when-to-escalate/memory-bank/activeContext.md

    - Connect to the GitHub repository
    - Configure environment variables
    - Deploy the application

+All the necessary files and documentation have been prepared to facilitate these steps.
+The user can now follow the detailed instructions in DEPLOYMENT_STEPS.md to complete the deployment process.

 3. **Integration**
    - Update the application to use the Supabase backend